deomsh/ISOINFO.G4B/README.md

 UDF 3:			--LSN=sector|--LBN=number [--OFFSET=bytes] [--MIRROR|--PREVIOUS]

 REMARKS
-All (greyed-out) hex-offsets zero based (ECMA-119 starts at 1, so read '+1').
+All (greyed-out) hex-offsets zero based (ECMA-119 starts at 1, so read '+1')
-ISO-9660 tested up to 8GB (DVD), UDF up to 465GB (Partition on Hard Disk).
+ISO-9660 tested up to 8GB (DVD), UDF up to 465GB (Partition on Hard Disk)
-On ISO-9660 big-endian values are read-out but only showed if exist and not equal to little-endian value.
+On ISO-9660 big-endian values are read-out but only showed if exist and not equal to little-endian value

 EXAMPLES
 ISOINFO.G4B (hd0,0)/filename.iso